AnkurSheel/bookland/Bookland/input/posts/2019/2019-05-15-elon-musk/index.md

 ## Key Quote

-<Quote
-    quote="I think there are probably too many smart people pursuing internet stuff, finance and law.
-That is part of the reason why we haven't seen as much innovation" author="Elon Musk"
+> I think there are probably too many smart people pursuing internet stuff, finance and law.
+That is part of the reason why we haven't seen as much innovation
-/>
+> ""Elon Musk
 ## Key Takeaways

 -   If you believe in your goals, even if they might sound absurd at the moment, you might be able to achieve them.